StelTheo73/thesis-docs/chapter-8/8-evaluation.md

 - One player requested to group levels in the level selection menu by difficulty.

-- Players agreed that the game menu was east to use and that the navigation worked well and was predictable.
+- Players agreed that the game menu was easy to use and that the navigation worked well and was predictable.

 - Players agreed that the state of the application was flawless and was updating correctly.